flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/fire.md

 On the ENG panel (pedestal) on the pedestal the FIRE lights come on red.

-!!! note ""
-    Pedestal FIRE lights are currently not available in the FBW A32NX for Microsoft Flight Simulator.

 ### APU FIRE

 This button's default position is pushed in and guarded.